kubeshop/testkube/docs/executor-maven.md

 ## **Test Environment**

-We'll try to put simple JUnit test to our cluster and run it, Testkube Maven Executor handles `mvn` and `mvnw` binaries.
+We'll try to put simple JUnit test to our cluster and run it.
+Testkube Maven Executor handles `mvn` and `mvnw` binaries.
 Because maven projects are quite complicated in terms of directory structure we'll need to load them from Git directory

 You can find example projects in the repository here: https://github.com/kubeshop/testkube-executor-maven/tree/main/examples